 Communication Breakdowns… All in English

-After lunch, checked into the Sky City Grand Hotel next door to Auckland’s Sky Tower.
+After lunch, I checked into the Sky City Grand Hotel next door to Auckland’s Sky Tower.
 Not to be outdone by Jeff, I experienced my own translation breakdown trying to get parking directions on “Vitterol Street.”
 I wandered away from the concierge, still confused, only to realize a minute later that the street the hotel actually sits on is “Federal Street.”
 The concierge must’ve thought I was mocking her for sure because I repeated that street name back to her exactly the way she said it at least three times.

 The day finished off with a convenient store snack run in downtown Auckland.
-Ended up with a European-style Fanta, a Mighty Perky Nana candy bar, and chicken-flavored chips which, for the record, are awesome.
+Ended up with a European-style Fanta, a Mighty Perky Nana candy bar, and chicken-flavored chips, which, for the record, are awesome.
 Eventually fell asleep attempting to interpret rugby.

-We’ll have a couple days of touring on the North Island with our rental car and then head to Christchurch to begin our true New Zealand road trip.
+We’ll have a couple of days of touring on the North Island with our rental car and then head to Christchurch to begin our true New Zealand road trip.
 Can’t wait.